Article

 Visibility is a strategy.
 You have to be intentional about it.

 I also talked about them directly.
 When my manager asked me how things were going with the team, I'd say "I want to tell you about Sarah.
 Here's what she did last month, and here's what I think she's capable of."
 I made it a habit to mention my high-potential people in conversations where promotions and projects were discussed.
-If you're not advocating in the room when the doors are closed and your people aren't there, nobody is.
+If you're not advocating in the room when the doors are closed.

 One thing I learned from five years conducting Bar Raiser interviews at Amazon: calibration happens in rooms full of senior people making judgments quickly.
 If your person is unknown to that room, they're at a disadvantage from the start.
 Visibility before the opportunity is how you fix that.